cornerwings/cornerwings.github.io/_posts/2018-07-03-graal-native-methods.md

 | jni/unsafe      | 109.42 ns      |

 Not only code is cleaner with Graal but it is about 1.4x faster over the fastest possible JNI implementation.
-I am not sure how much of that is due to the native image or due to more streamlined interaction between Java and C.
+I am not sure how much of that is due to AOT complication or something fundamental with native method interaction.

 ## Source code
 All of the code mentioned in this post is available at the following repository: [graal-native-interaction][graal-native-interaction].
 None of the code compiles but feel free to use the code as reference.